jonathanglasmeyer/leadsheets/README.md

 # leadsheets
-this appis in a very early stage right now. the basic idea is to display and create music lead sheets based on *.txt-files, which are locally saved on your sd-card, so that you can sync them with external tools like FolderSync to services like Google Drive or
+this android app is in a very early stage right now. the basic idea is to display and create music lead sheets based on *.txt-files, which are locally saved on your sd-card, so that you can sync them with external tools like FolderSync to services like Google Drive or
 Dropbox, with the following goals: